 Invisible plastic coatings used to fill in the tiny grooves in back teeth, places that are havens for bacteria.
 Sealants can prevent cavities from forming and help patients avoid needing fillings later.

 For about a century, dentists have employed X-rays to look for health issues not visible to the naked eye.
 Modern technology like CAT scans have allowed X-ray technology to advance to the level of providing three-dimensional images, which are exceptionally capable of identifying problems such as tooth decay, gum disease, and tumors.

 Q: If I brush and floss, do I still need to see a dentist?

 A: Yes!
 Even with the best tooth brush and the most dedicated at-home dental hygiene, oral health problems can still happen.
-Regular check-ups will allow our Orlando dentists to catch small issues before they become big problems.
+Regular check-ups will allow our dentists to catch small issues before they become big problems.

 Q: How often do I need teeth cleanings?